patchbanks/WaivOps-HH-LFBB/README.md

 | _xx |A sequential subset playlist of _mid|
 ## Citation

-Please cite the following reference if you have used this dataset for your research or project:
+If you use this dataset for a research or development project, please cite the following references:
 ```bash
 @misc{HH-LFBB,
   author       = {WaivOps},